walmartlabs/thorax/README.md

 ### element *{{element name [options]}}*

 Embed a DOM element in the view.
-This uses a placeholder technique to work, if the placeholder must be of a certain type in order to work (for instance a `tbody` inside of a `table`) specify a `tag` option.
+This uses a placeholder technique to work, if the placeholder must be of a certain type in order to be valid (for instance a `tbody` inside of a `table`) specify a `tag` option.

     {{element domElement tag="tbody"}}